TomasVotruba/tomasvotruba.com/packages/blog/data/2017/2017-07-03-how-to-deprecate-php-package-without-leaving-anyone-behind.md

     You can do 2 things in this situation: nothing like most people do or <strong>take responsibility, deprecate package and inform your users about better alternative</strong>.
-tweet: "Deprecating #github #php package?
-This is safe and kind way to do it"
 ---

 ## Why Care About Deprecation as a Maintainer